- WHERE TO STAY

 The historic buildings in the area mean there are few hotels, and those that are there tend to be on the small side and independent.
 Don't expect large purpose built hotels, with spacious lounges or the familiar global four star chains.
 As a result there is a price premium over hotels of a similar grade elsewhere.

 The oldest part of Rome, around Trevi fountain, Pantheon and the Spanish Steps is a honeycomb of narrow streets.
 There are a few major arteries that run through the district like the Via Corso, wide enough for two lanes of traffic, but these are the exception to the rule.

 Small restaurants spill out onto the street everywhere.
-Shops are small, and their is some tourist tat around the immediate vicinity of the main tourist draws, but much else is high class designer boutiques.
+Shops are small, and you'll see the street vendors selling tourist souvenirs around the immediate vicinity, but much else is high class designer boutiques.

 The Via dei Condotti, right by the Spanish Steps is where you want to go if you want to shop for Armani, Prada, Versace, Dolce and Gabbana or Gucci.
 This is not only one of the richest streets in Italy but also one of the best for shopping in Rome.

 There is a tourist 'rat run' through these narrow streets connecting the Spanish Steps with the Trevi Fountain, then onto the Pantheon and Piazza Navona.
 The way is even sporadically signposted, but its arguably best to get off this run and its gauntlet of sometimes tacky shops aimed at the tourist.

 Because of the nature of the streets and buildings most things are small scale.
 There are no large hotels or modern office blocks, that would destroy the whole feel of the place.

 You should have no problem getting something to eat.
 It is a great area just to wander in the evening after a good meal.

 Most places are small and of course heavily biased towards pizza and pasta.
 The familiar global fast food chains do exist but you may have to look harder than normal to find them.